psachmann/blazor-query/README.md

-# blazor-query
+# BlazorQuery

-A small library to manage server state for Dotnet Blazor
+> A small library to manage server state for DotNet Blazor.